-Animal science is also concerned with the products of food animals: meat, dairy foods and eggs.
+Animal science is also concerned with the products of food.
 The food industry is one of the largest and most important industries in the United States.
-Students can gain expertise in the processing, quality control and marketing of meat, dairy and poultry products.
+Food scientists are concerned with the processing, safety, quality control and marketing of food.